List of AC Transit routes: Route summary

 One- and two-digit route numbers are sometimes used as a "base" number for three-digit route numbers.
-For example, Route 339 is "based" on Route 39.
+For example, Route 840 is "based" on Route 40.

-Lettered routes (A-Z) provide Transbay service (i.e., service across a bridge) between the East Bay and San Francisco, San Mateo, and Santa Clara Counties.
+Lettered routes (A-Z) provide Transbay service (i.e., service across the San Francisco Bay by bridge) between the East Bay and San Francisco, San Mateo, and Santa Clara Counties.

 Suffixes (also lettered) are used to distinguish variations in route alignments.
-Currently, A, B, C, L, M, R, S, and X are used.
+Currently, A, B, L, M, S, and X are used.
 Some suffixes have specific meanings: